OpenVidu/openvidu.io/docs/docs/self-hosting/ha/on-premises/install-nlb.md

         --node-role='media-node' \
         --domain-name='openvidu.example.io' \
         --master-node-private-ip-list='10.5.0.1,10.5.0.2,10.5.0.3,10.5.0.4' \
-        --openvidu-pro-license='xxxxx' \
-        --rtc-engine='pion' \
         --enabled-modules='observability,v2compatibility,app' \
-        --turn-domain-name='openvidu.example.io' \
-        --livekit-api-key='xxxxx' \
-        --livekit-api-secret='xxxxx' \
-        --redis-password='xxxxx' \
+        --redis-password='xxxxx'
-        --minio-access-key='xxxxx' \
-        --minio-secret-key='xxxxx' \
-        --mongo-admin-user='xxxxx' \
-        --mongo-admin-password='xxxxx'
     ```

     --8<-- "docs/docs/self-hosting/shared/install-version.md"

-    - Depending on the RTC engine, the argument `--rtc-engine` can be `pion` or `mediasoup`.
     - `--master-node-private-ip` must be the same list of private IPs of all Master Nodes separated by commas.
 It should not change, and Media Nodes should be able to reach all Master Nodes using these IPs.
     - If no media appears in your conference, reinstall specifying the `--public-ip` parameter with your machine's public IP.
 OpenVidu usually auto-detects the public IP, but it can fail.
 This IP is used by clients to send and receive media.
-    - `--openvidu-pro-license` is mandatory.
-You can get a 15-day free trial license key by [creating an OpenVidu account](https://openvidu.io/account){:target=_blank}.
+If you decide to install the Media Node with `--public-ip`, you must reinstall the Master Node with `--force-media-node-public-ip`{.no-break}.

 You can run these commands in a CI/CD pipeline or in a script to automate the installation process.